-The anchor bend is a strong knot that is easy to tie, and you can rely on to keep you anchor securely attached to your boat.
+The anchor bend is a strong knot that is easy to tie, and can be relied upon to keep you anchor securely attached to your rope.
 While this knot is secure pay attention to what the other end of your rope is tied to.
-While fishing with a guide one time he threw out the anchor and went back to move the boat to best utilize the anchor, and we both watched as the entire length of the anchor rope and chain went over the side of the boat before we could react and grab the end.
-He had forgotten to fasten the standing end of his rope to this boat.
-Oooooopps!
+The last thing you want is to deploy your anchor only to watch the entire anchor rope disappear into the water.

 Making This Bend - Step One

 The first thing you may ask is why this is called a bend and not a hitch?
 Well you are right, it ties like an end hitch.
 You may call it an Anchor Knot if you like.
 Just know it works securing your anchor.
 Assume the ring in the picture is on your anchor.
 The first step to tie this bend (hitch) is to pass the working end or your rope over and through the ring twice as in this picture.